TRON-Bioinformatics/easyquant/README.md

 Copyright (c) 2024 TRON gGmbH (See LICENSE for licensing details)
 ```

+**Note: For the quantification of splice junction sequences, we recommend performing the targeted alignment with strict parameters.**

+For bowtie2 we recommend the following additional alignment parameters: `--alignment_params "--dpad 0 --gbar 99999999 --mp 1,1 --np 1 --score-min L,0,-0.01"`

+For STAR we recommend the following additional alignment parameters: `--alignment_params "--outFilterMismatchNoverReadLmax 0.3 --scoreDelOpen -2 --scoreInsOpen -2 --scoreDelBase -2 --scoreInsBase -2"`

 ### Use case with example data

 Here, we use toy example data from the folder `example_data`.
 It consists of a table